Employment income (annual income)

-Taxpayers who earn self-employment income make monthly tax prepayments in accordance with annual tax returns that they are required to file at the year-end.
+Taxpayers who earn self-employment income make monthly tax prepayments in accordance with annual tax returns that they are required to file after the year-end.

 Tax rates applicable to the taxable base for self-employment income are provided in the Taxes on personal income section.
 Tax liability is further increased for municipal tax.